wotbrew/idx/README.md

 #### `ascending`, `descending`

-Uses a one-to-many sorted index.
+Uses a one-to-many sorted index if available.

 #### `path`